tianshu129/foqat/README.md

 **koh**: search kOH value from 'chemspider.com'.
 Predicted data is generated using the US Environmental Protection Agency’s EPISuite.
 **trs**: resample time series and return complete time series with new time resolution.
 **tuv**: run offline batch calculation of [TROPOSPHERIC ULTRAVIOLET AND VISIBLE (TUV) RADIATION MODEL](https://www2.acom.ucar.edu/modeling/tropospheric-ultraviolet-and-visible-tuv-radiation-model).
+Currently, this function only support output of photolysis rate coefficients (J-values).
 Please download [TUV executable for Windows](https://www2.acom.ucar.edu/sites/default/files/modeling/tuv5.3.1.exe_.zip) before you run this function.

 If you want to know detail about each function, please type ?functionname in R. Below is an example: